If you’re headed to Ireland for the first time and don’t mind making a few touristy stops, then this list is for you!

 Wicklow Mountains – SEE

 This was a gorgeous place!
-Please take time to walk the trails and gaze at the lakes.
+Please take the time to walk the trails and gaze at the lakes.
 If you head to the top of the mountains, you’ll see the Guinness Lake.
 Guinness actually uses the water from the Wicklow Mountains to make their unique beverages.
 This place is always camera ready regardless of how cloudy or rainy it is outside.
 While you’re there, visit the Glendalough Monastic Site.

 Kilkenny’s Bollard Bistro – SEE

-This family owned pub has the best service and the most delicious stews.
-We recommend the beef & guinness stew and the irish stew, as well as the hot chocolate.
+This family-owned pub has the best service and the most delicious stews.
+We recommend the beef & Guinness stew and the Irish stew, as well as the hot chocolate.
 Their interior gives off a cozy vibe, so you’ll never want to leave.
 But when you do decide to leave, the streets are perfect for strolling.
 Honestly, it’s an absolutely amazing city, home to our favorite meals of the trip!

 Waterford Crystal Glass Tour – SKIP

 Glass.
 Cool?
 Skip this one.
 If you’re someone overly interested in the glass making process, then you may want to take the tour; however, if you’ve never been interested in this sort of thing, then we think you should just visit the gift shop full of expensive glass products… just make sure to keep your hands to yourself to avoid accidentally knocking over their glass items on display.

 This was the most beautiful place we visited.
 We arrived early in the day when it was still dark and got to watch the sunrise over the mountains.
 While we explored the coast on foot, we saw three sea lions and about lost our minds from excitement!
 We’ve never looked more like tourists than when we were yelling to the sea lions from the rocks.
 Apparently, Bono has a house here and the homes near the marina are wicked expensive, so no future house hunting here… but a girl can dream.